 Presidential Awards for Excellence in Science, Mathematics and Engineering Mentoring

-CALL FOR NOMINATIONS - 2014 PRESIDENTIAL AWARDS FOR EXCELLENCE IN SCIENCE, MATHEMATICS AND ENGINEERING MENTORING
+PRESIDENT OBAMA ANNOUNCES RECIPIENTS OF THE 2012/13 PRESIDENTIAL AWARDS FOR EXCELLENCE IN SCIENCE, MATHEMATICS AND ENGINEERING MENTORING

 The Presidential Awards for Excellence in Science, Mathematics, and Engineering Mentoring (PAESMEM) is a Presidential award established by the White House in 1995.
 The purpose of the award is to recognize U.S. citizens or permanent residents and U.S. organizations that have demonstrated excellence in mentoring individuals from groups that are underrepresented in STEM education and workforce.
 The PAESMEM program is administered by the NSF on behalf of OSTP.

 Each Individual and Organizational PAESMEM awardee receives a $10,000 award and a commemorative Presidential certificate.
-Awardees are also usually invited to participate in an awards ceremony in Washington, D.C. and participate in meetings with STEM education, research, and policy leaders.
+Awardees are also invited to participate in an awards ceremony in Washington, D.C. and participate in meetings with STEM education, research, and policy leaders.

 For further information about the PAESMEM program or nomination process please email PAESMEM@nsf.gov or call 703-292-8640 and ask to speak to a PAESMEM team member.